OLake Commands and Flags

 - The flag must follow the encrypted file in the command.

-Example:In this case, if the source config file is encrypted, OLake uses the provided key (./build.sh driver-mysql check config [PATH_TO_SOURCE_CONFIG_FILE] --encryption-key hello-world
+Example:In this case, if the source config file is encrypted, OLake uses the provided key (./build.sh driver-mysql check config [PATH_TO_SOURCE_CONFIG_FILE] --encryption-key hello-worldhello-world) to decrypt and parse it.

-10. No Save
+10. No Saveβ

 ./build.sh driver-[SOURCE-TYPE] [COMMAND] --no-save